How to Cover a Cake in Fondant

 Best way to cover a cake using Marshmallow Fondant!👇🏾

 Start with the outer coating of the cake.
 Use either a meringue buttercream (Swiss or Italian) or ganache.
+This will provide more stability than an American buttercream.
 You need the cake to be sturdy to hold the weight of the fondant without bulging or collapsing.
-I like to use Italian Meringue Buttercream cause the fondant easily sticks to it without having to brush it with water.
+I like to use Italian Meringue Buttercream so that the fondant easily sticks to it without having to brush the cake with water.

 Chill the cake very well so the cake will be sturdy when covering.
 Chill in the refrigerator for at least 20-30 minutes.

-Roll out the fondant while constantly lifting and turning it to prevent it from sticking.
-Make sure fondant is even in thickness and not too thin.
+Use a shaker to dust the table with powdered sugar then start rolling out the fondant with a large fondant roller, making sure to constantly lift and turn the fondant to prevent it from sticking to the table.
+Make sure the fondant is even in thickness and not too thin.

 Use marshmallow fondant.
 This is optional, but using this type of fondant will make this method of covering a cake very easy.
 No elephant skin, tearing, ripping, or cracks.
 Get the Recipe here: Marshmallow Fondant

-Use a fondant smoother to smooth the top of the cake and edges.
-Make sure it is secure with no bubbles before continuing.
+Use a fondant smoother to smooth the top of the cake and top edges.
+Pay special attention to this part.
+Make sure the fondant is secure with no bubbles before continuing.
+Then use an angled smoother to secure and sharpen the edges.

 Use the edge of your hands to carefully smooth down the fondant on the sides.

 Open/separate the wrinkles as you move down.
 Be gentle and patient.
-Use fondant smoother to help.
+Use fondant smoother to help, especially at the bottom.

 Cut off excess fondant using a pizza cutter to get a nice even cut.

-Using fondant smoother once more to smooth out the cut line and do a final run down to ensure the fondant is secured.
+Use the fondant smoother once more to smooth out the cut line and do a final smooth down to ensure the fondant is secured.

 1Caker

 My name is Jeannie!
 I own an At-Home Bakery/Cake Decorating Business.
-I've been decorating Cakes for 11 years.
+I've been decorating Cakes since 2014.
 Throughout the years I have learned quite a bit of knowledge that I would like to share with you to help grow your business.
-The knowledge includes Recipes, Tips&Tricks, and Tutorials to improve your skills.
+The knowledge includes Recipes, Tips&Tricks, Tutorials, & Digital Products to improve your skills and professionalism.
 Stick around and learn from the Best!

 Post a Comment